David Gauld

 Japan Society for the Promotion of Science before being awarded his NZS&T Fellowship which he took up in Boston.
 My fourth PhD student, Brian Van Dam, completed his formalities

 in June 2004 and went to teach at Wollongong University's Auckland branch.
 My fifth PhD student was Stevie Budden who was supported by an NZIMA Programme awarded to Vaughan Jones, Roger Fenn and me.
 He completed his formalities in September 2009 and has returned to England.
 Qingxiang Zhang is another PhD student whom I co-supervised but Gaven Martin was her main supervisor and she completed her degree at Massey University.
 She was also supported by the NZIMA Programme.
+Afshin Mardani, originally from Iran, completed his PhD in 2014: he was supported for some of the time by a Marsden grant awarded to me.
+I was co-supervisor for Nazli Uresin but Sina Greenwood was her main supervisor.
 I was also mentor for another New Zealand Science and Technology Post-Doctoral Fellow, Jiling Cao, who also completed his PhD in this Department (with Ivan Reilly and M K Vamanamurthy as supervisors) and held a JSPS Post-Doctoral Fellowship.
-Jiling is now an associate professor at the Auckland University of Technology.
+Jiling is now a professor at the Auckland University of Technology.
 Look at a

 photo of Sina, Abdul and Jiling, who also graduated in 1999,